ppetrovtv/pine_script_docs/source/language/Operators.rst

 | ``%`` | Take the remainder after dividing  |
 +-------+------------------------------------+

+The arithmetic operators above are all binary, whith ``+`` and ``-`` also serving as unary operators.
-Arithmetic operators above are binary.
-The type of result depends on the type of operands.
-If at least one of the operands is a *series*, then the result also will have a *series* type.
+When using arithmetic operators, the type of the result depends on the type of the operands.
+If at least one of the operands is a *series*, then the result will also have a *series* type.
 If both operands are numeric, but at least one of these has the type *float*, then the result will also have the type *float*.
-If both operands are *integers*, then the result will also have the type *integer*.
+If both operands are of type *integer*, then the result will also have the type *integer*.

 Footnote: if at least one operand is ``na`` then the result is also